 Presented by International Association of Wildland Fire

-In partnership with NWCG Smoke Committee & UC Davis Air Quality Research Center
+In partnership with NWCG Smoke Committee; UC Davis Air Quality Research Center; UC Davis Office of Research and the UC Davis School of Medicine.

 The symposium will be an international nexus of research, management and policy with a target audience of:governmental air quality regulators; land managers and fire practitioners; research and extension communities; public health professionals; air quality and fire weather forecasting communities; and climate change researchers.

-A virtual/hybrid conference will be incorporated as we did at the first ISS and ISS2, as well as a second location added.
-This allows us to expand our attendance and include individuals who cannot travel to the symposium.
+A virtual conference will be incorporated as we did at the first ISS and ISS2, as well as a second location added.
+This allows us to expand our attendance.
 This will also allow integration of an online learning component, which will support active connection with our audience year-round.
 Remote participants will be able to view the presentations live and interact with the presenter, the onsite participants and other remote participants—with the assistance of a facilitator.
 We anticipate a great response from past attendees as well as a new audience.

 IAWF Principles of Conduct